JustJoostNL/LoadAllWorlds/README.md

 If you only use 1 world, this plugin is not necessary

 # ToDo
- - you can choose all the worlds load on startup or with a command
+ - You can choose all the worlds load on startup or with a command.

 # Commands: